MoonTools Trading Down 11.8% This Week (MOONS)

 MoonTools Coin Trading

 It is usually not currently possible to buy alternative cryptocurrencies such as MoonTools directly using U.S. dollars.
-Investors seeking to trade MoonTools should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy MoonTools using one of the exchanges listed above.
+Investors seeking to trade MoonTools should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy MoonTools using one of the aforementioned exchanges.

 Receive News & Updates for MoonTools Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MoonTools and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.